 - Going the wrong way in a one-way street

-New locations that are being considered
+New locations considered

-Site 1 - Park Road / Church Walk - Left Turn only
+- Site 1 - Park Road / Church Walk - Left Turn only

-Site 2 - Park Road / Westgate - Right Turn only
+- Site 2 - Park Road / Westgate - Right Turn only

-Site 3 - Westgate / Lincoln Road - No Entry except buses
+- Site 3 - Westgate / Lincoln Road - No Entry except buses

-Site 4 - Park Road / Fitzwilliam Street junction - No Entry
+- Site 4 - Park Road / Fitzwilliam Street junction - No Entry

-Site 5 - Misterton to Pennington, Orton – No Entry
+- Site 5 - Misterton to Pennington, Orton – No Entry

-Site 6 - Brewster Avenue, Woodston– Safer School Street
+- Site 6 - Brewster Avenue, Woodston– Safer School Street

-Site 7 - Riseholme, Orton – Safer School Street
+- Site 7 - Riseholme, Orton – Safer School Street

-Site 8 - Chapel Street, Stanground – Safer School Street
+- Site 8 - Chapel Street, Stanground – Safer School Street

-Site 9 - Bourges Boulevard, Millfield – Safer School Street
+- Site 9 - Bourges Boulevard, Millfield – Safer School Street

 More details on each location can be found on the Phase Two Moving Traffic Enforcement Sites document (PDF).